 MP for Kilmarnock and Loudoun

-Lillian Jones is the Labour (Co-op) MP for Kilmarnock and Loudoun, elected in 2024.
-She sits on the Commons Finance Committee and the Scottish Affairs Committee.
-The data provided does not include details of her career prior to becoming an MP.
+Lillian Jones is a Labour (Co-op) MP for Kilmarnock and Loudoun, first elected in 2024.
+She currently serves on the Commons Finance Committee and the Scottish Affairs Committee, focusing on financial and Scottish issues.
+She is a backbencher with a centre‑left stance.

 Generated 21 February 2026